strimzi/proposals/016-kafka-connect-build.md

 That is currently missing for adding connector plugins to the Connect deployments.

 Being able to configure the connector plugins in the `KafkaConnect` CR will make it easier to use for our users since they will not need to build the container images manually.
-It will also make it easier to to have connector catalog on the website since we will be able to just share the KafkaConnect CR including the build section to add the connector.
+It will also make it easier to have a connector catalog on the website since we will be able to just share the KafkaConnect CR including the build section to add the connector.

 ## Proposal